mplesser/azcam/docs/docs/index.md

 This provides direct access to objects such as *api*, *db*, *exposure*, *controller*, and various pre-defined shortcuts.

 # Help
-Azcam is often used with IPython.
-Help is then avaialble by typing `?xxx`, `xxx?`, `xxx??` or `help(xxx)` where `xxx` is an azcam class, command, or object instance.
+AzCam is often used with IPython.
+Help is then avaialble by typing `?xxx`, `xxx?`, `xxx??` or `help(xxx)` where `xxx` is an AzCam class, command, or object instance.

 Useful links include:
 * IPython <https://ipython.org>
 * Python programming language <https://www.python.org>

 # Server Operation
-Azcam is most often used as a server application to which clients connect via ethernet sockets or from a web browser.
-The clients might be a GUI like *azcam-tool* or a python command line interface using azcam's console code.
+AzCam is most often used as a server application to which clients connect via ethernet sockets or from a web browser.
+The clients might be a GUI like *azcam-tool* or a python command line interface using AzCam's console code.

-The azcam command structure provides a fairly uniform interface which can be used from the local command line (CLI), a remote socket connection, or the web interface.
+The AzCam command structure provides a fairly uniform interface which can be used from the local command line (CLI), a remote socket connection, or the web interface.
 An example for taking a 2.5 second "flat field" exposure is:

 Local CLI or script example: